 Uniforms of the Sussex Rifle Volunteers Regiment take pride of place, not only because they belonged to prominent Henfield members, but also because they were made by Longley Bros. outfitters, close to the museum in Henfield High Street.
 Dresses from a more leisurely time show how Henfield ladies dressed in earlier times.

 There is an extensive collection of local paintings and photographs showing the village, churches, farmhouses, country houses, cottages and rural lanes, etc.

 An eight-change bell set made in the early Victorian period by local eccentric, Bob Ward, and a "penny farthing" bicycle made in 1887 by Mr. W. A. Powell who had a workshop in the High Street have a prime position in the Museum.
 Nearby is a one man ambulance purchased by the Parish Council in 1908 and in use until the 1930's.
 Railway relics remind us of the Horsham to Shoreham Railway closed in 1966.

 Temporary exhibitions on local themes are staged three times a year.
-The current exhibition is "Getting the Point" showing mainly Medieval and Tudor knives, from a private collection, recovered from the River Thames.
+The current exhibition is of World War One postcards and will run until 5th January.

 The Museum is on one level and is suitable for wheelchair access.

 Toilet facilities (including disabled) are available on site.